Join the Community

 Finally, the model needs to handle travel between different regions or countries.
 This requires agreements between governments and vehicle manufacturers to share relevant journey data.

-This type of complex model could help everyone involved in transportation become more sustainable and provide a fair vehicle usage tax system to all, while transitioning from the current fuel-based tax system.
-This type of model would also facilitate vehicle manufactures with EV battery recycling regulations and opening up low cost usage based insurance models.
+This type of complex model could help everyone involved in transportation become more sustainable.
+Providing a fair vehicle usage tax system to all, while transitioning from the current fuel-based tax system without further complicating any vehicle ownership taxation.

 External